felix/dhtsearch/README.md

 This BitTorrent client only downloads the torrent metadata.
 The actual files hosted by the remote nodes are not retrieved.

-## Tagging
+## Features

-As torrent metadata is fetched the torrent is tagged using a set of regular expressions matched against the torrent name and the files in the torrent.
-By default all files tagged 'adult' are not indexed.
+- **Tagging** of torrents metadata is fetched.
+The torrent is tagged using a set of regular expressions matched against the torrent name and the files in the torrent.

+- **Filtering** can be done by tags.
+By default all torrents tagged 'adult' are not indexed.
+See the SkipTags option in the configuration file.

+- **Full Text Search** using PostgreSQL's text search vectors.
+Torrent names are weighted more than file names.

+- **Statistics** for the crawler process are available when the HTTP server is enabled.
+Fetch the JSON from the `/status` endpoint.

+- **Custom tags** can be defined in the configuration file.

 ## Installation